kahenya-anita/Insta-Clone/README.md

 ## For any Changes or Impovements
--Fork the repo
+- Fork the repo
--Create a new branch in your terminal (git checkout -b improve-feature) -Install the prerequisites
+- Create a new branch in your terminal (git checkout -b improve-feature)
+- Install the prerequisites
--Make appropriate changes in file(s)
+- Make appropriate changes in file(s)
--Run the server to see the changes
+- Run the server to see the changes
--Add the changes and commit them (git commit -am "Improve App") -Push to the branch (git push origin improve-app) -Create a Pull request
+- Add the changes and commit them (git commit -am "Improve App")
+- Push to the branch (git push origin improve-app)
+- Create a Pull request

 ### Prerequisites